-1. Explaining the process to the person and allies and supporters, as appropriate Service location, person's home or community meeting space 2.
-Meeting with the person in places where they are at their best Home, neighborhood, school, community 3.
-Conversing and interviewing person, allies and supporters Working or living location for each person interviewed 4.
-Observing the person in activities of everyday life Varied locations within home, neighborhood, community, service agency, school 5.
-Participating with the person in familiar and novel activities Specific, targeted activities that reflect both the most familiar and competent activities of the person as well as well-matched novel ones 6.
-Reviewing all materials that describe the person's life, sorting for positive information Permanent files, scrap books, memorabilia, awards, crafts, art 7.
-Compiling all materials into a descriptive Profile format Joint process between facilitator staff, individual, family, friends and other allies
+Process step Context 1.
+Explain the process to the person and allies & Service location, person's home or community meeting supporters, as appropriate. space 2.
+Meet with the person in places where they are at their Home, neighborhood, school, community best 3.
+Converse with and interview person, allies & Work, home or community location for each person supporters. interviewed 4.
+Observe the person in activities of everyday life.
+Varied locations at home, in neighborhood, community, service agency, school, etc. 5.
+Participate with the person in familiar & novel Specific, targeted activities that reflect both the most activities. familiar and competent activities of the person as well as well-matched novel ones 6.
+Reviewing all materials that describe the person's life, Permanent files, scrap books, memorabilia, awards, crafts, sorting for positive information art 7.
+Compile all materials into a descriptive Profile format Joint process between facilitator staff, individual, family, friends and other allies